 In his Vrindavana lila (divine activities) 5,000 years ago, when his Mother Yashoda looked in his mouth to see if he had eaten clay, she saw the whole universe and herself looking in Krishna's mouth.
 Although material reasoning tells us that forms are limited, it is revealed in many of Krishna's activities that his form is unlimited and inconceivable.

-To conclude, Krishna consciousness is not about going against our natural propensities but is about regulating and channeling them into Krishna centered activities and thoughts.
+To conclude, Krishna consciousness, or the practice of pure bhakti, is not about going against our natural propensities but is about regulating and channeling them into Krishna centered activities and thoughts.
 In pursuit of our cherished spiritual ideals there are things to be done, and things to be avoided.
 Be yourself in the body, yet know who you are eternally, and act to uncover your dormant love for Krishna.
 Be a balanced human being and develop spiritual reasoning, though don't be complacent in your spiritual practices.
 Strive for excellence, and stretch yourself, yet be real, not artificial.

 Though Prabhupada taught us that imitation of a good thing is a good thing, we shouldn't just imitate the external behavior without knowing the purpose.
 We must understand how a certain practice or example relates to us in our stage of life.
 Be inspired by the lives of great souls and follow the spirit of their example in your own way.
 Don't just look good, but also be good--or endeavoring to be!

 Of course we are on the path of being transcendentally mad with love of Krishna as exemplified by Shri Chaitanya and his associates, though for most of us it is a gradual awakening.
 Madness is just madness without Prema or love of Krishna, and being materially balanced without using it to foster spiritual growth is just a more sophisticated type of ignorance.
 Whether we are mad or materially balanced, the important concern is remembering and loving Krishna.
 That is what determines if our life is valuable and successful.